Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Proof of Theorem 2.4

 Finally, we can then prove the main result of the present paper:

-\begin{proof}[Proof of Theorem \ref{solution up to T}:] We would like a solution up until fixed time $T>0$.
-The idea is to iterate the fixed point result (Theorem \ref{fixed point}), which is possible thanks to Lemma \ref{density bound}.
-Indeed, by Theorem \ref{fixed point}, we have that there exists a solution to \eqref{simplified eq} with $X_0 = x_0$ up until some small time $T_{1}>0$.
-By Lemma \ref{density bound}, we thus have that
+\begin{pf*}{Proof of Theorem~\ref{solutionuptoT}} We would like a solution up until fixed time $T>0$.
+The idea is to iterate the fixed-point result (Theorem~\ref{fixedpoint}), which is possible thanks to Lemma~\ref{densitybound}.
+Indeed, by Theorem~\ref{fixedpoint}, we have that there exists a solution to (\ref{simplifiedeq}) with $X_0 = x_0$ up until some small time $T_{1}>0$.
+By Lemma~\ref{densitybound}, we thus have that

-where $\epsilon = \min(1-x_{0},1)$.
+where $\varepsilon= \min(1-x_{0},1)$.
 If $T_{1}\geq T$ we are done.
 If not, we have the above density bound for $(1/dy)\mathbb{P}(X_{T_{1}}\in dy)$.
-We also know from \eqref{eq:10:11:12} and Lemma \ref{lem:killedprocess:1} that the density of $X_{T_{1}}$ is differentiable at $y=1$.
-Therefore, we can apply Theorem \ref{fixed point} again to see that there exists a solution to \eqref{simplified eq} on some interval $[T_{1},T_{1}+T_{2}]$ starting from $X_{T_{1}}$.
-As $T_{2}$ only depends upon $X_{T_{1}}$ through $\epsilon$ (this is the statement of Theorem \ref{fixed point}) and $C_{\rm den}(T_{1})$ and as these quantities can be bounded in terms of $T$, $\epsilon$, $K$, $\Lambda$ only, we then see that
+We also know from (\ref {eq101112}) and Lemma \ref{lemkilledprocess1} that the density of $X_{T_{1}}$ is differentiable at $y=1$.
+Therefore, we can apply Theorem~\ref{fixedpoint} again to see that there exists a solution to (\ref{simplifiedeq}) on some interval $[T_{1},T_{1}+T_{2}]$ starting from $X_{T_{1}}$.
+As $T_{2}$ only depends upon $X_{T_{1}}$ through $\varepsilon$ (this is the statement of Theorem~\ref{fixedpoint}) and $C_{\mathrm{den}}(T_{1})$ and as these quantities can be bounded in terms of $T$, $\varepsilon$, $K$, $\Lambda$ only, we then see that

-for some constant $\phi(T)$ that refers to $T$, $\alpha$, $\epsilon$, $K$, $\Lambda$ only.
-Now we know that there exists a solution to \eqref{simplified eq} with $X_0 = x_{0}$ on $[0,T_{1}+T_{2}]$.
+for some constant $\phi(T)$ that refers to $T$, $\alpha$, $\varepsilon $, $K$, $\Lambda$ only.
+Now we know that there exists a solution to (\ref{simplifiedeq}) with $X_0 = x_{0}$ on $[0,T_{1}+T_{2}]$.
 If $T_{1}+T_{2}>T$ we are done.
-If not, by Lemma \ref{density bound} once again,
+If not, by Lemma~\ref{densitybound} once again,